Kevin Harvick: American Canadian Tour and ARCA Bondo/Mar-Hyde Series

 On July 21, 2008, Harvick won $37,300 at the 35th annual TD Bank 250 presented by New England Dodge Dealers in Oxford, Maine.
-Harvick defeated tour regulars; Glen Luce and Joey Polewarczyk Jr to become the first active NASCAR Sprint Cup Series driver to win the 250.
+Harvick defeated tour regulars, Glen Luce and Joey Polewarczyk Jr., to become the first active NASCAR Sprint Cup Series driver to win the 250.
 The event is traditionally one of New England's major short track races.
 Since his 1998 West Series championship, he has competed in four races with one win.
 He also made two starts in the ARCA Bondo/Mar-Hyde Series in 1999 for Childress in the No. 20 Invinca-Shields/Realtree Chevrolet, finishing in the top-five both times.

 CARS Tour

 On January 9, 2023, a consortium consisting of Kevin Harvick Incorporated, DEJ Management, Jeff Burton Autosports, Inc., and Trackhouse Racing Team purchased the CARS Tour.

 Broadcasting career

 On January 25, 2015, it was reported that Harvick, along with Jeff Gordon, Brad Keselowski, and Danica Patrick, would serve as a rotating analyst for Xfinity Series races with NASCAR on Fox.
 Harvick was the first of the four to commentate, starting at Daytona; he also worked at Las Vegas, Dover, and the Truck Series race at Talladega.

 In June 2017, Harvick was the play-by-play commentator for the Fox NASCAR broadcast of the Xfinity race at Pocono as part of a Cup drivers-only coverage, he worked alongside Joey Logano and Clint Bowyer in the broadcast booth.
 Fox brought back the Drivers Only broadcast in 2018 at Talladega and 2019 at Charlotte in May, and the trio reprised their roles in the booth both years.

-Harvick was not one of Fox's guest analysts in 2020, and "Drivers Only" was not done that year due to the COVID-19 pandemic.
+Harvick was scheduled to be later into Fox's guest analysts in 2020, but all assignments and "Drivers Only" were cancelled because of restrictions that prevented Fox from hosting broadcasts on-site after the March Phoenix round.
 However, in 2021, Harvick was included in the lineup of guest analysts, and he served as a color commentator at Darlington in May.

+On February 5, 2023, Fox Sports and Harvick announced that he would be joining the Fox NASCAR broadcast booth in 2024, joining Mike Joy and former RCR and SHR teammate Clint Bowyer starting in 2024.
+Harvick serves as the Craftsman Truck Series' play-by-play commentator for Drivers Only and is, on occasion, a backup play-by-play commentator.